pastelnetwork/solana_pastel_bridge_program/README.md

 - **Escrow and Other Accounts**:
   - **Functionality**: Besides the reward pool, the admin can also withdraw from the `BridgeEscrowAccount` and other operational accounts if necessary.
   - **Implementation**: Similar to reward pool withdrawals, the contract ensures that withdrawals from these accounts are securely executed and only authorized by the admin.
 It checks the available balance in the accounts to ensure that sufficient funds are present before allowing the withdrawal.

-### Conclusion

-**Decentralized System**:
-- The contract establishes a decentralized system where users can interact with bridge nodes without relying on a central authority.
-This decentralization is crucial for the trustless nature of blockchain applications.

-**Security**:
-- The contract ensures security through multiple layers of validation, including verifying service requests, price quotes, and Pastel transaction IDs.
-Emergency actions provide additional security measures for the admin to handle potential threats.

-**Fairness**:
-- Fairness is achieved through competitive quoting, ensuring users receive the best possible price for services.
-The scoring and banning mechanisms ensure that only reliable bridge nodes participate, maintaining the integrity of the network.

-**Transparency**:
-- All actions, from service requests to price quotes and admin actions, are recorded on the blockchain, ensuring transparency.
-Users and bridge nodes can audit the contract's operations to verify fairness and accuracy.

-**Scalability**:
-- The contract's modular design, with separate PDAs for different data sets and operations, allows it to handle increasing volumes of service requests and node registrations without compromising performance.

-**Flexibility**:
-- The ability to modify parameters, handle emergencies, and update critical components like the oracle contract public key ensures the contract can adapt to changing conditions and requirements.